 The pivot

-For the first few months of his Dodger Stadium residency, the 30-year-old Bauer gave public dissertations on the Dodgers’ TV pregame show about why and how he was able to get a super tacky grip on the baseball.
-It was created by rosin and sweat.
-It improved his spin rate.
+For the first few months of his Dodger Stadium residency, the 30-year-old would give public dissertations on the Dodgers’ TV pregame show about how he was able to get a super tacky grip on the baseball.
+He showed how he could create a mix of rosin and sweat to improved his spin rate.
 Bauer would even hold his right hand out flat, attach a baseball to his palm, and it looked like a magic trick.

-The MLB Protectors of the Game’s Integrity scurried around, and, as the ’21 season was underway, it made umpires check every pitcher for anything that could be deemed part of the process to get more stickiness, even if it had been previous OK.
+The MLB Protectors of the Game’s Integrity saw this, scurried around, and, as the ’21 season was underway, it made a new rule that umpires had to check every pitcher for anything that could be deemed part of the process to get more stickiness, even if it had been previous OK.
+Thanks, Trev.

-By early July, Bauer led the NL in innings pitched and strike outs, but battled with a somewhat average 8-5 record and 2.59 ERA after 17 starts.
+Bauer was leading the NL in innings pitched and strike outs by early July, but it wasn’t reflected much in a somewhat average 8-5 record and 2.59 ERA after 17 starts during his Dodgers’ debut.

 Then things got really sticky.

-Bauer was benched during an extended MLB investigation/suspension — 324 games was the final penalty, then reduced to 194 games after an appeal.
-The Dodgers cut ties in January of 2023 in what was reported that he didn’t show remorse for his actions.
+Bauer was benched during an extended MLB investigation/suspension — 324 games was the final penalty, eventually reduced to 194 games after an appeal.
+The Dodgers kept paying him per his contract, but then cut ties in January of 2023 because it was reported that he didn’t show remorse for his actions.

 The rest of the story

-Bauer continued to throw a pitch he said he invented called a reverse slider.
-He also continued his interesting pregame ritual of playing long toss between the two foul poles, which meant trying to throw the ball nearly 500 feet each time.
+Bauer, who threw a pitch he said he invented called a reverse slider, also continued his quirky pregame ritual of playing long toss between the two foul poles — which meant trying to throw the ball nearly 500 feet each time.
+It still raised eyebrows among those worried about its physical affect on his arm, but … what did he have to lose?

-If his Twitter/X account expands on his desire to be defined as a free-market capitalist and social liberal, denying climate change, defending the use of Chief Wahoo as the Cleveland mascot and all the other barb exchanges with social media users, he’s owning it.
-Embrace free thinking.
-It’s just when court records start showing women accusing him of assaults – consensual or not – and defamation lawsuits filed against those reporting on it, there’s more gray area we’re wading into.
+His Twitter/X account posts would allow Bauer to also expand his thoughts on his desire to be defined as a free-market capitalist and social liberal, denying climate change, defending the use of Chief Wahoo as the Cleveland mascot and enjoying all sorts of barb exchanges with social media users.
+He said he embraced free thinking, as more court records started to produce more women accusing him of assaults – consensual or not – leading to more defamation lawsuits filed against those who reported on the story.
+It was a lot of gray area producing plenty of shade thrown.
+Things were lost in translation as Citizen Trevor was posting things such as his experimentation with vending machine quail eggs:

-For what it’s worth, Bauer ended the 2024 season as the Mexican League’s Pitcher of the Year honors with a 10-0 mark and 2.48 ERA, striking out 120 in 83 1/3 innings as his Diablos Rojos won the league title.
-Bauer also set a Mexican League record with 19 strikeouts against the Oaxaca Guerreros on June 21, and struck out nine batters in a row on April 21 against the Leon Bravos.
+In 2024, he was the Mexican League’s Pitcher of the Year with a 10-0 mark and 2.48 ERA, striking out 120 in 83 1/3 innings for the champion Diablos Rojos.
+Red Devil Bauer also set a Mexican League record with a 19 strikeout-game against the Oaxaca Guerreros on June 21, two months after he struck out nine batters in a row against the Leon Bravos.
 In the postseason, the 33-year-old threw 27 innings, striking out 32 and had a 1.67 ERA.

-In 2025, he re-signed with the Yokohama DeNA BayStars.
-It was reported that by late June, with a 4-7 record, a 4.13 ERA and a league-worst in walks and homers allowed, he needed a time out.
-His team sent him to its minor leagues.
+In 2025, he went back to the Yokohama DeNA BayStars, but the organization sent him to its minor leagues when, in late June, he had a 4-7 record, a 4.13 ERA and a league-worst in walks and homers allowed.

 “I have elite swing-and-miss stuff, but every time I throw it in the zone, it gets hit,” Bauer explained.
 “I try to throw more on the edges, I don’t get swings out of the zone, and I walk a lot of people.
 So then, as the game goes along, I try to throw more pitches in the zone, so I don’t walk people, and then everything is a hit.